Sebastian Cossa: Playing career

 Cossa made his professional debut for the Grand Rapids Griffins of the AHL on October 19, 2022.
 He made 21 saves and earned the win in a 3–2 victory over the Milwaukee Admirals.
 He was reassigned to the Toledo Walleye of the ECHL the next day.
 On January 21, 2023, Cossa earned his first professional shutout in a 5–0 victory against the Iowa Heartlanders.
+Along with John Lethemon, Cossa helped lead the Walleye all the way to conference semifinals where they eventually lost to the league's top-seeded Idaho Steelheads 4 games to 1.

+During the 2023–24 season, in his first full season in the AHL, he posted a 22–9–9 record with a 2.41 GAA, .913 save percentage and two shutouts in 40 regular season games.
+During the 2024 Calder Cup playoffs he appeared in nine playoff games, and posted a 5–4 record, with a 2.72 GAA and .900 save percentage, as he helped the Griffins reach the Central Division Finals.

+On December 2, 2024, Cossa was recalled by the Red Wings under emergency conditions, after placing Alex Lyon on the injured reserve retroactive to November 27, and Cam Talbot suffering a lower-body injury on December 1, in a game against the Vancouver Canucks.
+He began the 2024–25 season with the Griffins, where he appeared in 14 games and posted a 9–4–1 record, with a 2.21 GAA and .925 save percentage.
+Cossa subsequently made his NHL debut on December 9, entering in relief of Ville Husso after the first period.
+He stopped 12 of 14 shots faced en route to a 6–5 shootout victory over the Buffalo Sabres, becoming the 11th goalie in Red Wings history to earn a win in their NHL debut.

 International play

 On December 1, 2021, Cossa was named to the final roster for Canada at the 2022 World Junior Ice Hockey Championships.
 Serving as backup goaltender to Dylan Garand, he won gold with Team Canada.

 Personal life

 Cossa was born in Hamilton, Ontario to Gianni and Sandra Cossa and raised in Fort McMurray, Alberta.
 Cossa and his family are survivors of the 2016 Fort McMurray wildfire.